The Supraparticle Group

 Prof. Dr. Karl Mandel

 We assemble complex particles, so-called supraparticles, from nano building blocks, typically by means of spray‑drying; other methods are employed as well.
-The (mostly inorganic) nanoparticle building blocks are either tailored by means of wet chemical syntheses approaches by ourselves or are obtained from collaboration partners.
+The (mostly inorganic) nanoparticle building blocks are either tailored by means of wet chemical synthesis approaches by ourselves or are obtained from collaboration partners.
+A focus is on magnetic, optic and adsorber building blocks.

 Transfer to application is achieved together with the Fraunhofer part of our group at Fraunhofer ISC in Würzburg.